 With its water resistance rating of just 100 meters the 2014 IWC Aquatimer Perpetual Calendar Digital Date-Month (Ref.
 IW379401) is not the first watch to be recommended for a serious diver.
 Yet, the new member of the legendary Aquatimer family still looks appealing thanks to its sexy “digital” display of the date and month.

 As you can see, the chosen color theme is supported with a rose gold easy-to-grip bezel, rose gold elements of the dial (those including golden rims around the vertically aligned sub-dials) and the crown at 9 o’clock, which is supposed to operate the inner rotating bezel behind the glare-proof sapphire crystal.

-As I have already mentioned in the lead, the wristwatch is rated for only ten atmospheres of water resistance, so it is clearly NOT a diving watch, however the 60-minute scale on the bezel serves more than a mere element of decor: you can at least use it as a simple timer device, especially if you are into Pomodoro time-management technique that so many people obsessed with their productivity are really into.
+As I have already mentioned in the lead, the wristwatch is rated for only ten atmospheres of water resistance, so it is NOT a diving watch, however the 60-minute scale on the bezel serves more than a mere element of decor: you can at least use it as a simple timer device, especially if you are into Pomodoro time-management technique that so many people obsessed with their productivity are into.

-The black dial is supported by black setting crown and chronograph push-pieces, as well as with black rubber-coated titanium body and a rubber strap of the same color.
+The black dial is supported by a black setting crown and chronograph push-pieces, as well as with black rubber-coated titanium body and a rubber strap of the same color.

 A little bit busy with so many design elements struggling to get your attention, the dial nevertheless allows you to easily grip all the necessary information at a single glance, although I can imagine that the view of the date window can sometimes be completely obstructed by the collection’s signature wide, baton-shaped hour and minute hands.